 - Dry mouth: Caused by a decrease in saliva, often a side effect of medications.

-- A decrease sense of taste: Medications can contribute to sensory loss of the taste buds.
+- A decreased sense of taste: Medications can contribute to sensory loss of the taste buds.

 - Dental staining or darkening of the teeth: Caused by years of eating stain-causing foods and beverages.